 5) Choose an Emergency Meeting Place

-If an earthquake strikes during the day, you’ll likely be separated from your loved ones.
+If an emergency strikes during the day, you’ll likely be separated from your loved ones.
 You may be at work while children are at school.
 Discuss with your family where you plan to reunite in the event of a disaster.
 Your cell phones might not work during a disaster, so it's important to have a plan beforehand.

 You’ll feel better knowing that you’ve done what you can to make your family safer.